Creating a Hierarchical Asset Register using AI

 * Analyze the text from each cell using Natural Language Processing (NLP)

-* Automatically populate the appropriate fields in your asset register
+* Automatically populate the appropriate fields in your asset register - Bring in the human

 * Design your asset register